POZHILANVD/Exp-02-Implementation-of-Half-Adder-and-Full-Adder-circuit/README.md

+# Name: POZHILAN V D
-# Exp-02-Implementation-of-Half-Adder-and-Full-Adder-circuit
+# Roll No: 23013442
+# Experiment 03: Implementation of Half Adder and Full Adder circuit

-# Implementation-of-Half-Adder-and-Full-Adder-circuit
+# AIM
-### AIM:
 To design a half adder and full adder circuit and verify its truth table in Quartus using Verilog programming.

-### Equipments Required:
+# Equipments Required:
 Hardware – PCs, Cyclone II , USB flasher

 Software – Quartus prime
-Theory
+# Theory
 Adders are digital circuits that carry out addition of numbers.

 ### Half Adder